Skip to footer content

 Access to the metadata and document properties (title, keywords, author, subject):

-Let's start with how we can use the IronPDF library to convert a PDF document to a Text file.
+Let's start with how to use the IronPDF library to convert a PDF document to a Text file.

 Steps to Convert PDF Document to Text File

-We will create a C# project in Visual Studio.
-You can choose any C# application template according to your needs.
-For this tutorial, I will use the Console Application template.
-You can use an already existing C# project for converting PDF to TXT file.
+The first step is to create a C# project in Visual Studio.
+You can choose any C# Application template according to your needs.
+For simplicity purposes, this tutorial will use the Console Application template.
+You can use an already existing C# project for converting PDF to TXT files.

 Step 1: Create a C# Project

 Create a C# project in Visual Studio or open an existing project.
-I am using the Visual Studio 2022 version for this tutorial.
-The latest version is recommended for smooth working.
-Follow the given steps to create a C# Project in Visual Studio 2022.
+The latest version of Visual Studio is recommended for smooth working.
+Follow the given steps to create a C# Project in Visual Studio.

 2. Select C# Console Application template or open an existing project.